ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## memory_usage_overcommit_max_wait_microseconds

 Maximum time thread will wait for memory to be freed in the case of memory overcommit on user level.
-If timeout is reached and memory is not freed, exception is thrown.
+If the timeout is reached and memory is not freed, an exception is thrown.
 Read more about [memory overcommit](memory-overcommit.md).

 Default value: `0`.